WeAreStudio99/99Track/README.md

 ## Manage Database structure

 This project is using [Prisma](https://www.prisma.io/) to manage the database structure.
-You can synchronize your database with the state described in the `schema.primsa` file and generate the associated [client](https://www.prisma.io/docs/concepts/components/prisma-client) by running :
+You can synchronize your database with the state described in the `schema.primsa` file and generate the associated [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client) by running :

 ```bash
 yarn run db:synch